Links to Sewing Supplies

 reissfestes Garn = extra-strong thread

 I routinely use extra-strong 100% polyester thread:

-Gütermann recommends needle sizes 100 to 120 with extra-strong thread,
+Gütermann and Madeira recommend needle size at least 100 with extra-strong thread,

 while Mettler recommends at least size 90.